 There are two reasons motivating CPrL buyers—contract requirements and asset protection.
 Contract requirements for CPrL are on the rise.
 Although it is difficult to apply a percentage increase, it is certain that there has been a dramatic increase in the number of owners or general contractors (GCs) requiring CPrL coverage.
 This is a factor of an increased awareness of exposures more so than any changes in the marketplace.
 Owners and GCs are becoming more aware of the professional liability exposures they face and try to transfer that exposure via CPrL requirements.

 As for asset protection, this can be further broken down into several factors, all interrelated and all driving factors leading contractors to the purchase of CPrL to finance professional liability loss.
-They include:
+They include the following.

 Discussions with underwriters revealed that the marketplace saw an average of 20 percent new buyers to the marketplace, driven by one or all of the above motivators.